atlanmod/NeoEMF/benchmarks/README.md

 #### Initialization _(optional)_
 Backends have to be created before executing requests on it.

-The creation is automatically done at the beginning of each benchmark, if the backend don't already exists in the workspace.
+The creation is automatically done at the beginning of each benchmark, if the backend does not exist already in the workspace.
 But this process can take a long time, according to your system configuration and the size of the resource you want to use.

 To initialize them, you can execute: